GU-CLASP/language-and-perception/events/positronic-brain/positronic-brain.md

-** Towards The Positronic Brain: Workshop on Embodied Language Processing and Multimodal Interaction**
+** Towards The Positronic Brain? - Workshop on Situated and Embodied Language Processing and Multimodal Interaction**

 ## Call for participation and extended abstracts